Originally published 7/20/21, Updated on 5/16/25.

 3. Open enrollment is when employees can take stock of all their financial goals and obligations, benefits-related or otherwise.

-A financial check-up is a perfect time for employees to assess their overall financial situation.
+An annual financial check-up is a perfect time for employees to assess their overall financial situation.
 For example, do they have an emergency fund for surprise bills?
 Are they not yet contributing to their 401(k) but want to?
 Are they trying to save money for a house?
 What about credit card debt or student loans?

 - Provide financial guidance around which problems to tackle first and how to create both short- and long-term goals.